 A Basic Guide to getting started in Motor Racing.

-The controlling body for Motor Sport in the UK is the Motor Sports Association (MSA) who derive their authority from the FIA in Geneve.
+The controlling body for Motor Sport in the UK is Motorsport UK who derive their authority from the FIA in Geneva.
 The FIA is the highest international body involved in the administration of Motor Sport.

-All competitors need to obtain a Competition Licence from the MSA.
+All competitors need to obtain a Competition Licence from Motorsport UK.
 Request a “Starter” pack which will include an application form and details of ARDS courses offered by racing schools in the UK.
 It is necessary to attend and pass an ARDS course before the MSA will issue a national B race licence.

 Those wishing to go karting or into speed events need a slightly different licence before they start competing.